nikhilkumarsingh/content-downloader/README.md

 - [X] Colour themes
 - [X] Accessibility with full screen mode
 - [X] Downloaded files saved in subdirectories of a 'downloads' directory that is generated at project root level
+- [X] Automatically populates directory input field with specific download directory to be generated based on query

 ## Want to contribute?